pioneers/website/software/quickstart.md

 Follow the instructions on the main Software Hub for downloading and installing Dawn.

-Dawn has built in interactive guided tour for beginners.
+Dawn has a built in interactive guided tour for beginners.
 You can start the tour by clicking the "Tour" button in the upper-right corner of Dawn (highlighted in red below).

 <img src="/assets/student-resources/quickstart_tour.png" width="60%">

 ## Connecting to your robot

-Step 1: Turn on your team's router by powering it from your computer over USB.
+Step 1: Turn on your team's router by connecting it to your computer with a USB cable.

 Step 2: Connect your computer to the router over WiFi (note that the router may take up to a minute to boot).
 The network will be named after your team number.
 The password is printed on the back side of your router, at the bottom right.